Usman-T/nafs-mobile/README.md

 ## TODOs:
   ### feat: Guidance Page:
-    - Fetch random ayah from Quran API and display on home screen
+    - Fetch random ayah from Quran API and display on home screen (done)
-    - Make daily ayah show up properly
+    - Make daily ayah show up properly (done)
-    - Add tafsir section to it
+    - Add tafsir section to it (done)
     - Update database to create the following options for users:
-       - Saved Ayahs
  - Reflections
        - Recent Surahs (3) + Progression
        - Reading streak
-    - View all Chapter (surahs) page to read
+    - View all Chapter (surahs) page to read (done)
-    - View all Chapter (surahs) page to listen
+    - View all Chapter (surahs) page to listen (done)
     - Specific Surah page (read):
-      - Make Drawer trigger in the header
+      - Make Drawer trigger in the header (done)
       - Show info regarding the surah in (i) icon
       - Fetch and map Verses on the page and (x) option
       - Create an action to create reflection of specific ayah with reference to user
       - Create action to save ayahId with reference to the user